Brotherhood of Man Pt. XIII

 “That the creature is Jewish.”

-Ari felt flecks of rain whipping into the apartment from the window opposite the doorway.
+Sam felt flecks of rain whipping into the apartment from the window opposite the doorway.
 He turned around and saw that the shutters were open—but he hadn’t opened them.
 When he turned back around, Damien was gone.
-The front door was shut, but Ari hadn’t heard it close.
-A sudden, howling gust of wind slammed Ari against the drywall as it blew the shutters off the window frame and tore the cover off the top coffin in the stack, revealing the exsanguinated body of a nineteen-year-old in a khaki class-A uniform, white as a sheet, his lifeless eyes wide open.
+The front door was shut, but Sam hadn’t heard it close.
+A sudden, howling gust of wind slammed him against the drywall as it blew the shutters off the window frame and tore the cover off the top coffin in the stack, revealing the exsanguinated body of a nineteen-year-old in a khaki class-A uniform, white as a sheet, his lifeless eyes wide open.

-Ari met his gaze.
-Then he awoke, covered in cold sweat and gasping for air.
+Sam met his gaze.
+Then he awoke in a cold sweat.

 The Only Good Journalist